 Section 80EEB – Deduction in respect of interest paid on loan taken for the purchase of electric vehicle

-This is a newly inserted section in budget 2019 where in government has introduced a tax benefit in case of purchase of electric vehicles.
-The purpose behind the incentive is to encourage the people of India to shift from Non- Electric vehicle to Electric Vehicles.
+Section 80EEB was introduced in budget 2019 where the government has introduced a tax benefit in case of purchase of electric vehicles.
+The purpose behind is incentive is to encourage the people of India to shift from Non- Electric vehicles to Electric Vehicles.

-Under this section, deduction of interest payment on loan taken to purchase Electric Vehicle shall be available whether for person or business purpose.
-The deduction under this section would be available till the repayment of loan.
+Under this section, deduction of interest payment on a loan taken to purchase an Electric Vehicle shall be available whether for personal or business purposes.
+The deduction under this section would be available till the repayment of the loan.

 What is the quantum of deduction available under section 80EEB?

-Who are eligible to claim deduction u/s 80EEB?
+Who is eligible to claim deduction u/s 80EEB?

-Only individuals are eligible to claim deduction under section 80EEB.
-One question may come in your mind whether non-resident also cover under this section?
-Well, in the absence of specific provision, deduction under section 80EEB will be available to both resident and non-resident individuals.
+Only individuals are eligible to claim a deduction under section 80EEB.
+One question may come to your mind whether non-resident also covered under this section?
+Well, in the absence of a specific provision, a deduction under section 80EEB will be available to both resident and non-resident individuals.

-- Purpose: Loan should be taken to purchase electric vehicle*.
+- Purpose: A loan should be taken to purchase an electric vehicle*.

-Let’s under the meaning of some important terms used above :
+Let’s understand the meaning of some important terms used above :

-- A banking company to which the Banking Regulation Act, 1949 applicable, or
+- A banking company to which the Banking Regulation Act, 1949 is applicable, or

 - Any bank or banking institution referred to in section 51 of that Act